When was Donald Trump born?

 This raises an important point about Donald J. Trump and his political affiliation.
 There is the assumption that the right-wing ideas and rhetoric of the presidency make him a true Republican.
 But, there is also the idea that he chose to run for the Republicans because it was the easiest option for him.
 He registered with them in 1987 but aligned himself with the Independence Party, Reform Party, and Democrats before switching back.

-Key believes and policies driving the Trump administration.
+Key beliefs and policies driving the Trump administration.

 As with any new president, there will be a shift in direction and attitude based on the beliefs of the party, the man, and the campaign promises that got them into power.